BSick7/fayde-unify/README.md

 This tool automates configuration of Fayde applications.

 Unify relies on bower as its package manager.
-When developing applications, instead of using `bower install`, use `fayde install`.
+When developing applications, instead of using `bower install`, use `unify install`.

 Unify looks for `unify.json` in the resolved library.
 If found, metadata is used to include the library in the Fayde application.

-Unify manages `fayde.json` as metadata to resolve libraries (and resources).
+Unify manages `fayde.json` as metadata to resolve client libraries (and resources).

 ## Usage